24bisquitz/dv8p3845/README.md

 - **Automatic Brightness Adjustment**

 ## Overall impression:
+Overall performance is fine if not to many apps are opened at once, but F31LXDE is faster.
+Background apps consume ~100 MiB of memory when nothing else is running and you need to disable animations in Universal Access Settings.
+Rotation works, but is off (needs a small adjustment to get it right).
+Wifi works, but is unstable (connection is randomly lost).
+I also experienced some audio problems - the input device (Microphone) wasn't located, and the output device could not be determined; volume buttons didn’t work as well.

 # Ubuntu MATE 19.04 Minimal
 ## Installation:
-Just extract ISO to FAT32-formatted USB and add a **bootia32.efi** to `EFI/boot/`.
+Just extract the ISO to a FAT32-formatted USB and add a **bootia32.efi** to `EFI/boot/`.
 Otherwise its easy and fast.
 ## Things that work OOTB: :+1:
 - **Bluetooth**
 - **Wifi**